tenley8/Microsoft-Power-BI/Reseller Sales Analysis/README.md

 In this project, I work for a bike equipment company and have been asked to analyze the sales data.
 I am required to compare monthly store sales against the specific calendar year.
 For this comparison I have to select the reseller's business type which included Specialty Bike Shop, Value Added Reseller and Warehouse.
 For this comparison I will create measures that only includes resellers who have been in business for at least a year at the time of the sales.
-To accomplish this I would create DAX measures to filter the data.
+To accomplish this I would create DAX measures and calculated columns to return the required data.

 #### DAX Calculated Columns
 Using the DAX RELATED function,  I will create a calculated column in the Product table for Product Subcategory and Product Category.
 If the ProductSubcategoryKey is blank,I will fill in